-In determining the CEO's long-term compensation, the Committee reviewed progress made toward the Company's long-term objectives: accelerate TI's longterm growth rate, while improving stability in the return on invested capital, (1) by emphasizing digital signal processing solutions and shared investments in memory products to reduce volatility in semiconductors; (2) by repositioning defense systems and electronics for renewed growth, taking advantage of TI's core defense technologies for commercial applications; and (3) by aggressively pursuing R&D opportunities for new technologies such as digital light processing.
+In determining the CEO's long-term compensation, the Committee reviewed progress made toward the Company's long-term objectives: accelerate TI's long-term growth rate, while improving stability in the return on invested capital, (1) by emphasizing digital signal processing solutions and shared investments in memory products to reduce volatility in semiconductors; (2) by repositioning defense systems and electronics for renewed growth, taking advantage of TI's core defense technologies for commercial applications; and (3) by aggressively pursuing R&D opportunities for new technologies such as digital light processing.
 The Committee determined that the grant of the option to purchase 130,000 shares at a price per share of \$35.63 (the market value of TI's common stock on the date of grant giving effect to the subsequent 2-for-1 stock split) would, in its judgment, provide the CEO with a competitive financial opportunity slightly exceeding the median.
 Until the year 2003, the exercisability of the option depends primarily on the achievement of specific earnings per share goals.
-The CEO's total long-term compensation slightly exceeded the median long-term compensation provided by competitor companies, and the CEO's total compensation (annual plus long-term) exceeded the median total compensation as the performance of the Company exceeded the median of competitor companies.
+The CEO's total long-term compensation slightly exceeded the median long-term compensation provided by competitor companies, and the CEO's total compensation (annual plus long-term) exceeded the median of competitor companies.